Boniwayne/Boniwayne/README.md

-- 👋 Hi, I’m @Boniwayne, I want to make the world better with code.
+- 👋 Hi, I’m Bonface ombok, I want to make the world better with code.
 - 👀 I’m interested in web Development
 - 💞️ I’m looking to collaborate on any opensource projects.
 - 📫 How to reach me boniwayne125@gmail.com